-Quest for Fire (1981) is a film adaptation of a 1911 French novel by the same name.
+Quest for Fire (1981) is a film adaptation of a 1911 Belgian novel, originally published in French.
 It focuses on a group of cavemen eighty thousand years ago, shortly before the discovery and control of fire.

 Brian Bosworth and Ben Davidson!

 Brian “The Boz” Bosworth was a linebacker for the Seattle Seahawks.
 Ben Davidson (1940-2012) also played professional football with the Oakland Raiders, the Green Bay Packers, and the Washington Redskins.
 Ben played Rexor in the 1982 movie Conan the Barbarian; Rexor resembles the guy in the background of this scene.